-The simplest and now commonest use of sesame is as whole seeds sprinkled over cakes and breads, like poppy seeds.
-In Syria and Lebanon it is mixed with sumac and thyme to make the condiment zatar.
+The simplest and now commonest use of sesame is as whole seeds sprinkled over cakes and bread, like poppy seeds.
+In Syria and Lebanon, it is mixed with sumac and thyme to make the condiment zatar.
 Sesame is a key ingredient in halva, the Middle Eastern confection, where the seeds are ground and pressed into blocks with various sweet or nutty ingredients.
-Sesame in its ground form, tahini, is widely used throughout the Middle East and Mediterranean.
+Sesame in its ground form, tahini, is widely used throughout the Middle East and the Mediterranean.
 It is a flavouring for hummus, a sauce for kebabs and is often mixed with lemon and garlic to make a bread dip — a popular Arab appetizer or mezze.
 In Mexico, its oil is called ajonjoli which is frequently used for cooking.

 Black sesame appears frequently in Chinese, Japanese and Korean dishes where meat or fish is rolled in the seeds before cooking for a crunchy coating.
 Black sesame is an ingredient of gomassio, the Japanese tabletop condiment, and other colourful rice and noodle dishes.